Prime International College Workplace Anti-violence, Harassment and Sexual Harassment Policy

 Physical contact such as touching, patting, or pinching, with an underlying sexual connotation;

-For the most part, victims of sexual harassment are female; however, conduct directed by female employees towards males or between persons of the same sex can also be held to constitute sexual harassment;
+For the most part, victims of sexual harassment are female; however, conduct directed by female students towards males or between persons of the same sex can also be held to constitute sexual harassment;

 Any actions that create a hostile, intimidating, or offensive workplace, which may include physical, verbal, written, graphic, or electronic means; and

-Any threats of physical violence that endanger the health and safety of the employee.
+Any threats of physical violence that endanger the health and safety of the student.

-Racial/ethnic harassment: any conduct or comment which causes humiliation to an employee because of their racial or ethnic background, their colour, place of birth, citizenship, or ancestry.
+Racial/ethnic harassment: any conduct or comment which causes humiliation to a student because of their racial or ethnic background, their colour, place of birth, citizenship, or ancestry.
 Examples of conduct which may be racial or ethnic harassment include:

 Unwelcome remarks, jokes, or innuendos about a person’s racial or ethnic origin;